thuluong249/hw19-online-offline-budgettrackers/README.md

 When brought back online:

-  * Offline entries should be added to tracker.
+  * Offline entries will be added to tracker.
 ```

 # 💼 Technologies Used 💼